4 Reasons Foam Mattresses Could be Cooler than Innersprings.

 Just under 10% of memory foam mattress owners report sleeping hot.

-Foam mattresses actually have LESS reports of owners sleeping hot than innerspring mattress owners at just over 5%.
+At a little over 5%, foam mattresses actually have LESS reports of owners sleeping hot than innerspring mattress owners.

 Not All Foam is Created Equal